 Da Ponte describing his dream and his 1784/85 encounter with Casanova on Vienna's Graben

-In the course of a complete reading in September 2011 of the 1787/88 Josephinische Steuerfassion I was able to locate Da Ponte's name in these tax records (an inventory of all Viennese houses subjected to taxation, their main tenants and their leasing rates).
-It turns out that in 1788 Lorenzo Da Ponte lived in the "Heiligengeist Haus" ("Holy Ghost House") No. 316 at the upper end of the Tiefer Graben, opposite the the so-called Heidenschuß between the squares Am Hof and Freyung.
-There, for 200 Gulden a year Da Ponte rented an apartment in the fourth floor that consisted of three rooms, a kitchen and a firewood vault.
+In September 2011, in the course of a complete reading of the 1787/88 Josephinische Steuerfassion, I was able to locate Da Ponte's name in these tax records (an inventory of all Viennese houses subjected to taxation, their main tenants and their leasing rates).
+It turns out that in 1788 Lorenzo Da Ponte lived in the "Heiligengeist Haus" ("Holy Ghost House") No. 316, at the upper end of the Tiefer Graben, opposite the the so-called Heidenschuß, between the squares Am Hof and Freyung.
+There, for an annual rent of 200 Gulden, Da Ponte lived in an apartment on the fourth floor that consisted of three rooms, a kitchen and a firewood vault.

 15. Rechter Hand 3 Zimmer, 1 Küche, 1 Holz